vito-filo/vito-filo/README.md

 ## 🚧 Currently Working On

-- 🔐 [Cloud Vault] – Password manager runnig in the cloud.
-You can access with Passkeys to store and share password with other people.
 - 🗂️ Planning:
   - [Smart Vehicle Manual] – AI virtual assistent to help you understand the features of your rented car.
   - [AR avatar] – Augmented reality experience where you can interact with an avatar that appears in your room.